2D score based estimation of heterogeneous treatment effects: Experiments

-We now take a careful look at the visualization comparison between the true treatment effect and the predictions obtained from our method for Scenarios 1 and 4.
+We now take a careful look at the visualization comparison between the true treatment effect and the predictions obtained from our method for Scenarios 1, 2, 3, 6 and 7.
 We confine both the true signal and the predictive model in a 2d grid scaled on the true propensity and prognostic scores, as shown in Figure \ref{fig3}.
-It is not surprising that our proposed estimators provide a descent recovery of the piecewise constant partition in the true treatment effects over the 2d grid, with only a small difference in the magnitude of treatment effects.
+It is not surprising that our proposed estimators provide a descent recovery of the piecewise constant partition in the true treatment effects over the 2d grid as in Scenarios 1, 2, 3, and 7, with only a small difference in the magnitude of treatment effects.
+In the setting when treatment effects are smoothly distributed across the grid of the two scores as in Scenario 6, our estimation does not exactly capture the soft boundary of the shape, but still provides us with a simplified delineation that help us understand general heterogeneity in treatment effects over the 2d space.

-With regard to uncertainty quantification, we examine coverage rates with a target confidence level of 0.95 for each method under different scenarios, and the corresponding results are recorded in Table \ref{tab1}.
+With regard to uncertainty quantification, we examine coverage rates with a target confidence level of 0.95 for each method under different scenarios, and the corresponding results, along with the within iteration standard error estimates, are recorded in Table \ref{tab1}.
 It is quite clear that our proposed method achieves nominal coverage over the other two methods in almost all scenarios.
-Considering the small variation in accuracy as shown in the boxplots above for most scenarios, our method is the most robust one among the three candidates.
+It is worth to notice that although our estimator achieves a better coverage rate than the benchmarks, it suffers from large variation due to the nature of nearest-neighbor matching, especially in the case with small sample size.
+In general, our method that incorporates both propensity and prognostic scores in identifying subgroups and estimating treatment effects show its advantage in reducing bias, but the resulting large variance is worrisome and it remains space for future study to solve this issue.

+We also compare the computational cost of our proposed scored-based method and causal forest, with simulated data from Scenario 1.
+Endogenous stratification is not considered in this comparison because the method exerts an arbitrary subclassification into a predetermined number of subgroups and it does not involve a cross-validation process.
+We record the averaged time consumed to obtain the estimate over 1000 simulations for both methods.
+Figure 4 demonstrates that our proposed method (PP) is comparably time-efficient over its competitor, and causal forest (CF) can be very expensive in operational time for large-size problems.

+These results highlight the promise of our method for accurate estimation of subgroups in heterogeneous treatment effects, all while emphasizing avenues for further work.
+An immediate challenge is to control the bias in estimation of propensity and prognostic scores.
+Using more powerful models instead of simple linear regression in estimation is a good way to reduce bias by enabling the trees to focus more closely on the coordinates with the greatest signal.
+The study of splitting rules for trees designed to estimate causal effects is still in its infancy and improvements may be possible.